 Where: 529 Cudgen Road, Cudgen

+Check out restful riverside town Chinderah, stopping in for a refreshment and snack at The Chindy.
 Also known as Chinderah Tavern, The Chindy boasts a big old deck overlooking the widest river in the world (not a fact) and supplies all the cold beer, wine and tasty eats you could wish for on a Sunday afternoon.
-There’s live music, sunsets if you time it right and just general non-city good times.
-Right next door is Cubby Bakehouse so you can get yourself some dessert for the drive home.
+There’s live music, sunsets if you time it right, and just general non-city good times.
+Right next door is Cubby Bakehouse you can get yourself some dessert for the drive home.

 Where: 156 Chinderah Bay Drive, Chinderah